pcorless/icepdf/README.md

  component you'll also need to build the Viewer library.
 The project can be built with Gradle or Maven, we have no preference,  pick which ever one makes you more happy.

- Builds as they are currently configured fpr JDK 11.
+ Builds as they are currently configured target Java 11.

 #### Building With Maven
 ```